Exploring Collaboration Breakdowns Between Provider Teams and Patients in Post-Surgery Care: Findings

-Multiple stakeholders in the care team must coordinate to support post-surgery care, including surgeons, inpatient nurses who care for patients during hospitalization, outpatient physicians and nurses who resume care after discharge, social workers, and case managers.
-In an inpatient setting, surgeons often need to meet with social workers, nurses, and case managers in the hospital to discuss the post-surgery plan for the patient after discharge, which includes various decisions, such as tool usage and therapy schedules, after which documentation is entered into the Electronic Medical Record (EMR).
+Supporting post-GI surgery recovery requires coordination across a fragmented specialty chain: surgeons and inpatient nurses manage the acute operative phase, while a distinct team of outpatient nurses and wound care specialists must interpret that care plan weeks later without having witnessed the surgery.
+In the inpatient setting, discharge planning for GI patients is particularly dense, requiring surgeons to dictate precise protocols for drains, ostomy appliances, and dietary restrictions into the EMR, details that are critical for survival but easily mistranscribed.

 Importantly, patient discharge instruction is a patient-facing document, whereas the after-visit summary and consult notes are clinician-facing.
 Participants emphasized that, in practice, outpatient nurses often use the discharge instruction to go through the important items that patients need to keep in mind when managing care at home.
-As CP9 explained, the discharge instruction functions as ``kind of like the source of truth for getting a patient ready to go home''.
-As for the after-visit summary, it includes information, such as patients' surgical-related information and recovery plan, acts as a boundary object documented in the EHR for other providers to quickly understand patients' health conditions when they need to provide patient care.
+As CP9 explained, the discharge instruction functions as ``\textit{kind of like the source of truth for getting a patient ready to go home}''.
+As for the after-visit summary, it includes information, such as patients' surgical-related information and recovery plan, acts as a boundary object~\cite{star1989institutional} (i.e., shared artifacts help people cooperate without consensus), documented in the EHR for other providers to quickly understand patients' health conditions when they need to provide patient care.

 \begin{quote} \textit{``Nurse, practitioners or physician assistants are the ones who write the discharge summaries...
 That note, then gets co-signed by the attending, who perform the surgery.''} (CP5) \end{quote}